markdlindsay/DK_Batch_Shapley/README.md

 The paper produces an interpretation method for Deepkriging—a deep learning model tailored for geostatistical interpolation problems.
 The study demonstrates the feasibility of interpreting Deepkriging results using an adaptation of a well established feature attribution method, addressing key challenges of deep neural networks in capturing spatial dependencies and model interpretability.

+*Update December 2025*

+The original repository had notebooks defining a custom model for demonstration.
+A generic model can now be run using five notebooks starting with number and underscore '1_..., 2_....' etc. These notebooks using parameters defined in the 'model_pars.yaml' file.
+The fifth notebook needs work...

 ## Repository Structure

 - **Data**: Directory containing the datasets used in the study.